czietz/chzpart/README.md

   * Selected disk
   * Partition sizes
   * Partition type
-* When working on Atari systems, **reboot** after the tool has finished to apply the new partitioning
+* When working on Atari systems, **reboot** after the program has finished to apply the new partitioning

 ---